Landscaping & Trees

 Removing Trees on Private & Public Property

 Regarding the removal of existing trees on either private or public property.
-If the property is zoned anything other than single-family residential, then our Heritage and Historic Tree Preservation requirements apply to only those trees that are within a required setback.
+If the property is zoned anything other than single-family residential, then our Heritage and Historic Tree Preservation requirements apply to only those trees that are within a required setback or on adjacent property.
 Before removing any existing tree, review section 19-6.3.2(C) of the Land Management Ordinance.

 The City's Tree Foundation program (PDF) offers the general public the opportunity to pay for the planting of new trees in our community.
 Possible locations may include within a park, public open space, along a greenway, or adjacent to a street.
 If you are a resident, business owner, or property owner interested in trees being planted along your street, the planting must occur within an existing space on public property.